SparksD2145/mymir/README.md

 You will need to import the Mymir agent into your API.ai account and set a fulfillment endpoint for this to work correctly.

+## Video Demonstration
+A video demonstration of the service can be found at: https://youtu.be/2993GLkDqfM